0xKira/peda/README.md

   * `aslr` -- Show/set ASLR setting of GDB
   * `checksec` -- Check for various security options of binary
   * `dumpargs` -- Display arguments passed to a function when stopped at a call instruction
-  * `dumprop` -- Dump all ROP gadgets in specific memory range
   * `elfheader` -- Get headers information from debugged ELF file
   * `elfsymbol` -- Get non-debugging symbol information from an ELF file
   * `lookup` -- Search for all addresses/references to addresses which belong to a memory range